|

 non-wireless CommView edition?
 How about vice versa?

-can read NCF log files generated by the standard, non-wireless
+CommView for WiFi can read NCF log files generated by the standard,

-read NCF log files generated by CommView for WiFi, but (a) you need
+edition can read NCF log files generated by CommView for WiFi, but

-see wireless-specific columns, such as signal strength or WEP key
+be able to see wireless-specific columns, such as signal strength

 Q. Does